Symphony No. 13 (Haydn): Music

 The first movement opens with held chords in the winds and the strings playing a simple figure based on an arpeggio:

 The movement can be considered to be in sonata form, with a repeated first half beginning in the home key of D major and modulating to A major, then a second half beginning with a development of previously heard material (passing through B minor) followed by a recapitulation of the first half, now entirely in D major (this second half also repeated).
 However, there is little "second subject" to speak of – following the key change in the first half, the music is mainly based on simple scale passages.

 The second movement, marked adagio cantabile (slowly, singing), in G major, features a solo cello playing a melody against simple chords from the rest of the strings.
 The winds do not play in this movement.
 In Haydn's day, the cello part would have been played by the principal cellist of the Eistenstadt orchestra, Joseph Franz Weigl.

 The D major third movement is a minuet and trio in ternary form, with the flute prominently featured in the trio.
 The last movement is based around a four-note figure which sounds like the last movement of Mozart's Jupiter Symphony:

 The figure, which appears in various keys throughout the movement, is treated in a manner which hints at fugue.
 Near the end it is heard in the strings in stretto (overlapping entries, a new one beginning before the last has ended).

-A typical performance of the whole piece will last a little over twenty minutes.